Examples

 - Location:

-, it is shown how to write a solver callback function.
+In solver_callback, it is shown how to write a solver callback function.
 It is done by writing a class that inherit

-from InterceptSolverCallback
+from InterceptSolverCallback:

 class SolverCallback(aka.InterceptSolverCallback):